What a Prague Local Really Thinks About Tourists (An Honest Interview)

 Bramborak: Potato pancake, crispy, served with sour cream.
 60-80 CZK.

-Avoid tourist restaurants near Old Town Square.
+Avoid the tourist restaurants near Old Town Square.
 Walk to Vinohrady (10 minutes on foot) or take the tram to Karlin.
 Prices drop 40% and food quality doubles.

 Q: What's overrated in Prague?